gm1357/stock-operations-tax-calculator-cli/README.md

 ## Usage

 The CLI tool accepts input through stdin and outputs the results to stdout.
-Each input line should contain a JSON array with stock operations for a specific month.
+Each input line should contain a JSON array with stock operations.

 ### Input Format